-Successful students earn two credits, each consisting of 110 hours, by attending school for three days (Monday, Wednesday, and Friday): English (ENG3C, 3U, 4C or 4U) and a mathematics credit (oragreed upon alternative credit).
+Successful students earn two credits, each consisting of 110 hours, by attending school for three days (Monday, Wednesday, and Friday): usually these are English (ENG3C, 3U, 4C or 4U) and a mathematics credit.
 On Tuesdays and Thursdays, students earn two related cooperative education credits, each consists of 110 hours, through their approved Internship (or coop) placement.